 These rashes typically look like boils, on itchy pink areas, that can be found in different parts of the trunk.
 They usually are not easy to treat and quite a bit mysterious in nature.
 Now, that should prompt you to get an HIV test.

 Diarrhea and nausea that cause vomiting

 From studies, anywhere from 30% to 60% of HIV positive people go through short-term bouts of nausea, vomiting, or diarrhea in the early stages.
 When these symptoms again re-appear in the later stage of the infection, usually this is a result of an antiretroviral therapy and of an opportunistic infection.

 Usually, diarrhea is unrelenting and unresponsive to regular therapy.
 Or the symptoms may be caused by an organism, not usually present in people with healthy immune systems.

-The weight loss associated with HIV AIDS symptoms is called the "AIDS wasting," which usually appears when the infection is at its most advanced stage.
+The weight loss associated with HIV AIDS symptoms is called "AIDS wasting".
 Frequently linked to severe diarrhea.
-When people lost a lot of weight unintentionally (not making any dietary restrictions and heavy exercises to lose weight).
+When people loose a lot of weight unintentionally (not making any dietary restrictions and heavy exercises to lose weight).
 This typically means the immune system is already fairly depleted.
 Especially, when losing a lot of weight even if you continue to eat as much as possible.
 A typical late-stage symptom manifestation, which is fairly common for HIV.
 Lately, thanks to antiretroviral therapy, this symptom is becoming less commonplace.

-A dry cough can be caused by bad allergies and so is by a bad HIV virus.
-Do not take it for granted seek medical help immediately.
+A dry cough can be caused by allergies but also by the HIV virus.

 At the onset of HIV infection, night sweats are very common among HIV patients.
-If you are having night sweats when you are in a very comfortable room or not having nightmares at all, tell your doctor about it.
+If you are having (consistent) night sweats when you are sleeping in a room with a comfortable temperature, get tested for HIV.